-Alma Media has four operating and reporting segments:
+Alma Media has three operating and reporting segments:

 - Alma Markets

 *Alma Consumer was created as a result of the combination Alma News & Life and the Alma Regions business segments in April 2018.
 Alma Media starts reporting according to the new segment structure from the second quarter of 2018.